daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function has a fixing option: false
 The function can be used on:
 BasicTranscriptionData

+VikusViewer:   This class creates an config files needed for the vikus-viewer software.
+The function has a fixing option: false
+The function can be used on:
+ComaData

 XSLTChecker:   This class runs many little checks specified in a XSLT stylesheet and adds them to the report.